-- 1. Ensure that group contains a single Order directive within the <Directory> directive with a value of deny, allow - 2.
+- 1. Locate the Apache configuration files and included configuration files. - 2.
+Search for all <Directory> directives on the document root directory. - 3.
+Ensure that group contains a single Order directive within the <Directory> directive with a value of deny, allow. - 4.
 Verify the <LimitExcept> directive does not include any HTTP methods other than GET, POST, and OPTIONS.
 (It may contain fewer methods.)